 Remember the address has to be a physical street address since PO Boxes are not allowed.

-Include the name of the Registered Agent, the physical street address and a mailing address if it is different from the street address of the Registered Agent.
+Include the name of the registered agent, the physical street address and a mailing address if a different address is used for mailings.

 Step 5: Certification